 The Company's product groups have similar products, production processes, types of customers and methods for distribution.
 In addition, the tools and technologies used in the design and manufacture of the Company's products are shared among the various product groups.
 The Company's product group leaders, under the direction of the CODM, define the product roadmaps and team with sales personnel to achieve design wins and revenue and other performance targets.
-Product group leaders also interact with manufacturing and operational personnel who are responsible for the production, prioritization and planning of the Company's manufacturing strategy in which the CODM assesses performance and allocates resources based on the Company's consolidated results.
+Product group leaders also interact with manufacturing and operational personnel who are responsible for the production, prioritization and planning of the Company's manufacturing capabilities to help ensure the efficiency of the Company's operations and fulfillment of customer requirements.
+This centralized structure supports a global operating strategy in which the CODM assesses performance and allocates resources based on the Company's consolidated results.